Simon Brown, Baron Brown of Eaton-under-Heywood: Early life

 Brown returned to Essex in the Spring of 1957 and was transferred to the Regular Army Reserves of Officers on 29 July 1957, thereby ending his active service.
 He decided to take his first long summer vacation in New York, stacking shelves in the basement of a 5th Avenue department store in the day and mixing with the "great and the good" of New York in the evenings.

 At the end of the summer break, Brown joined the intake of 1957 to Oxford, which was dominated by students coming out of two years of national service with little or no thought of academic study.
 Brown had come up to Oxford to read history but by May 1958, he changed to law with his sights set on the Middle Temple.
-Term time for Brown was devoted to the study of law and jurisprudence but the long summer vacations were given over to backpacking around post-war Europe, or earning money as a tour-guide for wealthy (mostly trans-Atlantic) travellers.
+Term time for Brown was devoted to the study of law but the long summer vacations were given over to backpacking around post-war Europe, or earning money as a tour-guide for wealthy (mostly trans-Atlantic) travellers.

 After three years, Brown graduated from Oxford, and was called to the bar by the Middle Temple in February 1961.

 Legal career

+After being called to the bar, Brown did his pupillage in Crown Office Row, with Owen Stable as his pupil master.
+He eventually became a tenant of 2 Garden Court (now 39 Essex Chambers), where he shared a room with William Macpherson.

 From 1979 to 1984, he was a Recorder and First Junior Treasury Counsel (Common Law).
 From 1980, he was a Master of the Bench of the Middle Temple.

 Judicial career

 Brown was appointed a High Court Judge in 1984 and assigned to the Queen's Bench Division, receiving a knighthood on his appointment.
 He became a Lord Justice of Appeal, a judge of the Court of Appeal of England and Wales, in 1992 and was made a Privy Counsellor in the same year.
-He was vice-president of the Civil Division from 2001 to 2003.
+He was Vice-President of the Civil Division from 2001 to 2003.

 On 13 January 2004, he was appointed a Lord of Appeal in Ordinary, and therefore became a life peer with the title Baron Brown of Eaton-under-Heywood, of Eaton-under-Heywood in the County of Shropshire, sitting as a crossbencher.
 He and nine other Lords of Appeal in Ordinary became Justices of the Supreme Court upon that body's inauguration on 1 October 2009.
+He retired from the House of Lords on 19 June 2023.

+He served as Visitor of St Hugh's College, Oxford from 2011 until his death.

-Personal life
+Personal life and death

-He has been married to Jennifer Buddicom since 31 May 1963; they have two sons and one daughter (Benedict, Daniel and Abigail) and five grandchildren.
+Brown was married to Jennifer Buddicom from 31 May 1963 until his death.
+They had two sons and one daughter (Benedict, Daniel and Abigail) and five grandchildren.

+Lord Brown died on 7 July 2023, at the age of 86.